Up (film series): Participation record

+Future

+The producers have described 70 Up as the final instalment of the series.
+Following Michael Apted's death in 2021, the series was thought to have ended.
+Producer Claire Lewis was contacted by participant Nick Hitchon, who was terminally ill, asked to record a final interview.
+After that interview, the team decided to make a final film.
+Lewis has expressed interest in making separate films about individual participants using the series' archive, for which she seeks funding.

 Motifs

 A number of themes have appeared repeatedly over the course of the series.
-Questions about religion, family, class, happiness and psychological state dominate many of the interviews, as well as inquiries about the worries and concerns subjects have for their future.
-In addition, questions often take a personal tone, with Apted noting that viewers often respond to his questioning of Neil's sanity or his perception of Tony's success in life as being too personal, but that he has been able to do this because of the friendship he has developed with the subjects over the course of their lives.
+Questions about religion, family, class, happiness and psychological state dominate many of the interviews, and inquiries about the worries and concerns subjects have for their future.
+Questions often take a personal tone, with Apted noting that viewers often respond to his questioning of Neil's sanity or his perception of Tony's success in life as being too personal, but that he has been able to do this because of the friendship he has developed with the subjects over the course of their lives.